 Non-EEA nationals who have resided in the UK as the civil partner or spouse of an EEA national may be allowed to remain in the UK after their relationship comes to an end if they make a successful retained rights of residence application.

-However, once the marriage or civil partnership is legally terminated (divorce), the non-EEA national ceases to be a family member of their EEA (ex-)spouse or partner and will have to apply for a Retained Right of Residence if they wish to remain in the UK without breaching UK immigration rules.
+However, once the marriage or civil partnership is legally terminated (divorce), the non-EEA national ceases to be a family member of their EEA ex-spouse or partner and will have to apply for retained right of residence if they wish to remain in the UK without breaching UK immigration rules.

-Requirements for a Retained Right of Residence application following the divorce or dissolution of a partnership
+Retained Right of Residence Following the Divorce or Dissolution of a Partnership

-It must be proven that the marriage or civil partnership to the EEA national has ended with evidence such as a divorce certificate.
+It must be proven that the marriage or civil partnership to the EEA national has ended, showing evidence such as a divorce certificate.
 The marriage/partnership will be considered terminated on the date the respective certificate was issued.

 - The non-EEA national must have been in the UK on the date the divorce or termination of the civil partnership was finalised.